Doctoral Qualifying Oral Examination

 Examinations are closed to the public and last approximately two hours.
 The chair of the committee is the most senior Biostatistics faculty who is not the student’s advisor.
 Immediately before the exam begins, the committee members meet in private to determine how questioning will be conducted (e.g., order, timing, topics, scope).
 The student then presents their work.
 During the presentation, questions will be limited to clarifications.
 After the presentation, the committee commences with questioning.
 After questioning is concluded, the committee deliberates in private.
 Then the student is asked to come back into the room to discuss the committee’s decision and the examination.

 The committee must have a minimum of four voting members.
 Voting members must hold a PhD, ScD, or DrPH and be graduate school faculty in good standing.
 Of the four voting members, three must be faculty from the Department of Biostatistics.
 At least one voting member must be from a department other than the Department of Biostatistics.
 School of Medicine faculty who hold a MD are encouraged to participate in the examination and in the committee’s closed deliberations, but are not eligible to vote.
 The committee’s composition must be approved by the DGS.
 Students are encouraged to discuss the composition of the committee with their faculty advisor.
-Once established, the committee request form is submitted to Linda Wilson (the form can be found at PhD Committee request).
+Once established, the committee request form should be submitted to the Program Manager (the form can be found at PhD Committee request).

 The student must demonstrate (1) excellence in communication skills, (2) proficiency with the core PhD curriculum, (3) refined critical thinking skills, and (4) the ability to synthesize key concepts in the topic of the student’s choosing.
 There are three possible outcomes of the examination: Pass; Conditional pass (conditions to be set by the doctoral qualifying committee and subsequently approved by the DGS); Fail.
 On satisfactory completion of the examination (i.e., pass or conditional pass with conditions met), the student is admitted to candidacy.
 In the case of failure, the student has six months to retake the examination.
 The doctoral qualifying committee, with approval of the DGS, will determine the date of the second examination.
 Failure in the second examination will result in dismissal from the doctoral program.